SCPR/empyrean/README.md

 Amazon SQS is the primary way to send content to Grand Central.
 It is a message queue that Grand Central continually polls for new content.
 This has the advantage of being very fail-safe; AWS is very reliable so even if Grand Central has a problem, other products such as Outpost can continue to push content and that content will *eventually* be published.
 If Grand Central crashes on a piece of content, that content will still re-appear in the SQS queue so that Grand Central can try it again later when the issue has been worked out.
 Because SQS is part of AWS, it's very easy to set up IAM users to add messages to Grand Central's queue.
 If we decided to have other projects besides Outpost publish syndicated content, it would be trivial to create a new IAM user with its own access keys and permissions.
 SQS also provides decent visibility into the current state of publishing as well as basic monitoring.

+See `schemae/message.yml` for information on what properties an SQS message should have.

 ## Adapters

 Adapters are modules that create a consistent interface between Grand Central and a given API.
 Every adapter must have **GET**, **POST**, **PUT**, and **DELETE** functions that return promises, and every promise callback should be given an object with the bare-minimum of an HTTP status code and a message.
 Even if the adapter doesn't actually work with a REST interface, or if a request can't be made, it still should return an HTTP status code and a message to consistently indicate the status of a request.
 If a request was successful and returns some information like an ID or a revision, that information should also be included in the response object.